 However, this doesn’t necessarily mean that you need to redesign your entire website.
 In some cases, simply redesigning a section of your website could make a world of difference.

 For example, maybe nobody is filling out your contact form or making a purchase because your call to actions aren’t clear enough.
 Perhaps your buttons don’t stand out from the rest of your site.
 Or maybe your visitors don’t know what action they’re supposed to take.
+These are crucial steps to creating landing pages that convert.

 Consider this famous example of a simple tweak that led to a $300 million dollar increase in revenue.
 In the article, Jared explains how an eCommerce website was losing customers due to the unfortunate placement of the form.